gertjana/Medicate/README.md

 manage your medication, amounts, schedules, alerts

-The web project is maven based, to run it:
+The web project is sbt based, to run it:
  - install sbt
  - clone this repository
  - run `sbt container:start`
+ -

 The mobile project is built with titanium appcelerator